mircealungu/mircea/essays/devx-and-ai.md

 	- stack overflow searches -- which were normally piggybacked on Google searchers, however,

 Some IDEs such as VSCode integrate the two modes of interaction.

-##### Beyond General Queries and Completion
-There is one extra hope: that the general LLM model, trained on the whole internet, will be able to adapt to a given's codebase, such that it can answer individual questions about that codebase.

 ## The Good